FeelsDEX/feels-floor-sim/docs/000_feels_architecture.md

 ### Integrated Fee Structure

 The fee system in Feels operates as the primary value capture mechanism.
-It fuels the protocol's economic flywheel.
+It drives the protocol's economic dynamics.
 Every swap incurs a total fee composed of two components.
 A base fee provides predictable revenue.
 An impact fee scales with price movement to account for the cost of liquidity provision.

 **Base fees** represent a fixed percentage charged on every trade.
 They are currently set at 30 basis points (0.30%) by default.
 This fee is configurable per market through governance and can range from 0% to 10%.
 This allows for fine-tuning based on market characteristics and competitive dynamics.
 The base fee provides steady revenue that flows into the system regardless of price volatility.